As you would expect, the McCaw’s are ably assisted by a wider team of volunteers all committed to sharing the Gospel

 “‘Why am I still here?’ you might ask.
 Well, that is easy to answer.
 The object of our Sunday School is the advancement of Christ’s kingdom among boys and girls, and if I, with God’s help, can do anything to accomplish that, then those years of teaching will have been worthwhile.
 It is rewarding to see parents and grandparents, who themselves were taught in the Sunday School, bringing their children and grandchildren along now.”

-Frances Strutt helps with the little ones in Sunday School and is the caretaker at Mayo Street.
+Frances Strutt helps in Sunday School.
 She is a dedicated member of Mayo Street Belfast City Mission Hall.